oanda/apidocs/v1/forex-labs.md

 #### JSON Response Fields

 title
-: The title of the event, breifly describing what the event was
+: The title of the event.

 timestamp
 : Time of the event.
 This time will always be returned as a unix timestamp.